REAL8-crypto/.github/profile/README.md

 # REAL8

-Welcome to the **REAL8** repository – a Python-based toolkit for interacting with the REAL8 token on the Stellar platform.
+Welcome to the **REAL8** repository – a toolkit for interacting with the REAL8 token on the Stellar platform.

 ## About REAL8